thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 With these 5 commands you can create a repo and start versioning your project.

-Let's spin up a new project to play with them.
-You should have a "workspace", "playground" or some other place where you are going to be organizing all your projects for this class.
+Let's spin up a new project and play with these commands.
+You should have a "workspace", "playground" or some other place where you are organizing all your projects for this class.

+In your work space:
-In there create a new directory `mkdir git-test`
+* Create a new directory `mkdir git-test`
-Move into that directory `cd git-test`
+* Move into that directory `cd git-test`
-Create a few files `touch space-is-rad.txt what-about-bob.txt stuff.txt`
+* Create a few files `touch space-is-rad.txt what-about-bob.txt stuff.txt`

 ### init
 Initialize a new git repo in your current directory with: